erictepper/mines/README.md

 **Version 0.7:** There is now a time penalty for using a hint.

 **Potential future features include:**
+* Add mouseover dialogue for hint button that warns player they will incur a penalty of 30 seconds if they use a hint.
 * Add help button & screen that explains how to play the game.
 * Scoring system other than timer?
 * Deploy to web.